shabin5785/react-notes/Notes_1.md

 - apollo cache results from graphql

 - apollo and graphql can replace redux.
-We dont need to store state in redux to store state.
+We dont need to store state in redux to store state

+- graphql can store local state as well, not just fetch remote data.
+We can use local cache to store, front end persistant store.
+Only thing is we need to use same query and mutation to interact with local cache.